thkelper/thkelper.github.io/_pages/about.md

 social: ture  # includes social icons at the bottom of the page
 ---

 Hi there 👋.
 Welcome to Kelper Young(杨昌澎)'s Page!
-I'm currently pursuing graduate studies at [Peking University](https://english.pku.edu.cn/)'s Cell Mechanics Lab, supervised by [Chunyang Xiong(熊春阳)](https://en.coe.pku.edu.cn/faculty/facultyaz/891204.htm).
+I'm currently pursuing graduate studies at [Peking University](https://english.pku.edu.cn/)'s Cell Mechanics Lab, supervised by [Prof. Chunyang Xiong(熊春阳)](https://en.coe.pku.edu.cn/faculty/facultyaz/891204.htm).
 My research is dedicated to the deep learning and multi-modal analysis of cellular data, encompassing both imagery and multiomics.

-I graduated with a B.Sc. from the [University of Shanghai for Science and Technology](https://en.usst.edu.cn/), supervised by [Baizhou Shi(施柏州)](https://www.iem.yuntech.edu.tw/faculties1.php?ename=pcshih).
+I got my bachelor degree from the [University of Shanghai for Science and Technology](https://en.usst.edu.cn/), majored in Information Management and Information System, supervised by [Prof. Baizhou Shi(施柏州)](https://www.iem.yuntech.edu.tw/faculties1.php?ename=pcshih).
 His guidance ignited my passion for artificial intelligence, setting me on this exciting path.

-I'm on the lookout for a Ph.D. position to further my research ambitions.if you are interested in my research, please feel free to contact me.
+Now I'm looking for a Ph.D. position to further my research ambitions.
+If you are interested in my research, please feel free to contact me at thkelper@outlook.com.